-I only worked about and hour and a half doing a single facial and explaining to another lady the steps of her skin care system.
+I only worked about an hour and a half doing a single facial and explaining to another lady the steps of her skincare system.

-Though everywhere I go I am handing out business cards, hanging flyers, and distributing catalogues or product.
+Though everywhere I go I am handing out business cards, hanging flyers, and distributing catalogs or products.

-If I do this at the place I am already going, I can write my mileage off on taxes.
+If I do this at the place I am already going to, I can write my mileage off on taxes.
 There are TONS of tax benefits of having a home based business.

 Be sure to do your research before joining any direct sales company.
 Don’t ever invest more than you can afford to lose, in case your sales aren’t what you imagined.

 17. Rent out extra space: Made $50 for an unused side of the garage